dmprofe/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 One of the fundamental differences of objects versus primitives is that objects are stored and copied "by reference", whereas primitive values: strings, numbers, booleans, etc -- are always copied "as a whole value".

+> ![t] t: We had to make a spoiler alert on this, since it is a pervasive aspect.

 That's easy to understand if we look a bit under the hood of what happens when we copy a value.

 Let's start with a primitive, such as a string.